Citi® Diamond Preferred® Card review

 Don’t let that stop you if you need to save on interest though.
 While there’s a card on the market with slightly larger APR intro period (the US Bank Visa Platinum Card,) it’s from a bank with a smaller footprint than Citi.
 Once you’re done saving on interest, you have plenty of other strong Citi credit cards to move on to afterward.

 How to apply for the Citi® Diamond Preferred® Card

 - Complete the application with details like your name, address, annual income and Social Security number.

 What credit score do I need?

-You typically have better odds of getting a balance transfer credit card with an excellent credit score of 740 or higher.
+You typically have better odds of getting a balance transfer credit card with a good to excellent credit score of 670 or higher.
 This is a good rule of thumb if you’re thinking about applying for the Citi® Diamond Preferred® Card.
 However, remember that approval is never guaranteed no matter what your credit score is.

 Compare similar intro APR cards

 I got my Citi Diamond Preferred card solely as a balance transfer card to help me consolidate and pay down debt I’d accumulated renovating my home.
 As with other cards, it took me about 15 minutes to fill out the form, approval was close to instant, and my balances were transferred within a few days.